Glamazon Prime

-"Glamazon Prime" is the sixth episode of the fourteenth season of RuPaul's Drag Race.
+"Glamazon Prime" is the sixth episode of the fourteenth season of the American television series RuPaul's Drag Race.
 It originally aired on February 11, 2022.
+The episode's main challenge tasks the contestants with creating an outfit made from unconventional materials.
 Taraji P. Henson is a guest judge.
-Jorgeous wins the episode's main challenge, and Maddy Morphosis is eliminated from the competition after placing in the bottom and losing a lip-sync against Jasmine Kennedie.
+Jorgeous wins the main challenge.
+Maddy Morphosis is eliminated from the competition after placing in the bottom and losing a lip-sync contest against Jasmine Kennedie to "Suga Mama" by Beyoncé.

 Episode

-Taraji P. Henson is a guest judge.

-For the episode main challenge, the contestants create an outfit made from junk that Michelle Visage has purchased online.

-Taraji P. Henson is a guest judge.
-The runway category is "Glamazon Primetime".
+Jorgeous (pictured in 2025) wins the episode's main challenge.

+The contestants return to the Werk Room after Orion Story's elimination on the previous episode., then get out of drag.
+On a new day, RuPaul greets the group and reveals the main challenge, which tasks the contestants with creating outfits made from "junk" (unconventional materials) purchased online by Michelle Visage.
+Members of the Pit Crew bring in boxes, then the contestants collect their materials and start to create their outfits.

+RuPaul and Carson Kressley visit the Werk Room to meet with contestants, asking questions and offering advice.
+Kressley reveals that Taraji P. Henson is a guest judge.
+Daya Betty expresses frustration from being compared to "drag family" member and former competitor Crystal Methyd.
+While the contestants make final preparations for the fashion show, Kerri Colby talks about her unpleasant upbringing and her relationship with her father.
+Jasmine Kennedie and Lady Camden discuss their coming out experiences.
+Maddy Morphosis talks about her relationship with family members and revealing to them that she does drag.

+Maddy Morphosis (pictured at RuPaul's DragCon LA in 2023) is eliminated from the competition.

+On the main stage, RuPaul welcomes fellow judges Visage and Kressley, as well as Henson.
+RuPaul shares the runway category ("Glamazon Primetime"), then the fashion show commences.
+After the contestants present their looks, the judges deliver their critiques, deliberate, then share the results with the group.
 Angeria Paris VanMicheals, Jorgeous, and Lady Camden receive positive critiques, and Jorgeous wins the challenge.
 DeJa Skye, Jasmine Kennedie, and Maddy Morphosis receive negative critiques, and DeJa Skye is deemed safe.
-Jasmine Kennedie and Maddy Morphosis place in the bottom and face off in a lip-sync to "Suga Mama" (2006) by Beyoncé.
+Jasmine Kennedie and Maddy Morphosis place in the bottom and face off in a lip-sync contest to "Suga Mama" (2006) by Beyoncé.
 Jasmine Kennedie wins the lip-sync.
 Maddy Morphosis then opens her chocolate bar to reveal a plain chocolate bar, and is eliminated from the competition.

 Production

+Taraji P. Henson (pictured in 2016) is a guest judge.

 The episode originally aired on February 11, 2022.

-Maddy Morphosis later earned the Golden Boot Award for her runway look.
+Jasmine Kennedie and Maddy Morphosis argue on the corresponding episode of RuPaul's Drag Race: Untucked.
+Billboard's Stephen Daw said Jasmine Kennedie performed "booty-shaking dance moves" during the lip-sync contest.
+Sam Damshenas of Gay Times called the lip-sync an "epic showdown".